Back to: ASP.NET Core Tutorials For Beginners and Professionals

 When Not to Use Unit of Work in ASP.NET Core MVC?

-- Microservices Architecture: In a microservices architecture, where each service is supposed to be small and focused, implementing a Unit of Work could introduce unnecessary complexity.
+- Microservices Architecture: In a microservices architecture where each service is meant to be lightweight and independent, implementing a Unit of Work pattern across services can lead to tight coupling and complexity.
+Each microservice should handle its own data integrity and transaction management internally.

-In the next article, I will discuss Advanced Concepts of ASP.NET Core MVC.
+In the next article, I will discuss How to Implement File Handling in an ASP.NET Core MVC application using one real-time example.
 In this article, I explain how to use the Unit of Work using both Generic and Non-Generic Repositories in the ASP.NET Core MVC Applications using Entity Framework Core.
 I hope you enjoy this Unit of Work Pattern in the ASP.NET Core MVC Applications using Entity Framework Core article.